 Computing devices are now part of everyday life.
 The ASMS curriculum is online and available 24/7.
-We encourage students to bring their own device to school each day.
-Students are responsible for these devices and are encouraged to bring them fully charged.
-The specifications of the device are completely up to the parent and child and the school can assist in connecting any Windows or Apple devices to our wireless network.
+We encourage students to bring their own device/s to school each day.
+The school does not have any minimum specifications for devices and your decision should be based on your personal circumstances and preferences.
+We would encourage you to consider a Windows or Apple laptop as Chromebooks or iPads/Tablets often wont meet all your learning needs if they are the only device you have access to.
+Students are responsible for the maintenance of these devices and are encouraged to bring them fully charged and must have up to date antimalware software installed.
+The school can assist in connecting any Windows or Apple devices to our wireless network.

 The ASMS curriculum is online and this includes the assessment results.
 Teachers enter grades and comments into the portal as they are completed.
 At the end of each semester a final report is posted on the portal and mailed home.
 In terms 1 and 3, students hold a learning conversation with their parents and Learning Studies Teacher where they present and discuss the progress of their learning.